Charcoal comes in many forms, and it can produce some very different results in terrariums.

 So, I’d argue it’s still useful in an open terrarium – just less effective/necessary.

-A terrarium can and will function without a charcoal layer.
-The real question is whether a charcoal layer has a positive long-term effect on a terrariums health.
+A terrarium can and will function without charcoal.
+The real question is whether charcoal has a positive long-term effect on a terrarium’s health.

-In theory, it makes sense – and there’s anecdotal evidence from experienced terrarium builders to suggest it’s a helpful addition – but like many aspects of terrarium building, it’s down to personal choice/trial and error.
+In theory, it makes complete sense, and there’s plenty of anecdotal evidence from experienced terrarium builders to suggest it’s a helpful addition.
+But like many aspects of terrarium building, it’s down to personal choice/trial and error.

-From what I can find, there’s no real downside to having an activated charcoal layer.
+From what I can find, there’s no real downside to having charcoal in your terrarium.

 What Do You Think?

-I’m really interest to hear if you use charcoal in your terrariums.
+I’m really interested to hear if you use charcoal in your terrariums.

 Let us know in the comments below!